A Basic Overview

-The Methodology I developed in 1968, is the same methodology “iCan” uses today !
+The Methodology Developed in 1968, is the same methodology we use today !

 Over the years, Ohio courts have addressed the issue of Diminished Value in multiple trial cases.
 In the “Basic Overview” noted above, it says there is Favorable “Reported” case law precedents (prior court decisions) that support a vehicle owner’s right to recover their post-repair residual Diminished Value.
 The genesis of those court decisions is … Rakich v.
 Anthem Blue Cross (2007).